tbedford/Website-Test/source/articles/python-env-issue-on-ubuntu.md

 # Python env issue on Ubuntu 16.04

+Summary: Describes an issue where Python couldn't be found on Ubuntu.

 I ran into an odd issue a few months back.
 I thought I should ut this up here in case anyone else runs into it.
 I was setting up an Ubuntu VPS on Digital Ocean (love it by the way).
 I had both Python 2.7 and